gregparkes/turbopanda/changelog/current.rst

 ---------
 We are now public on PyPI.

+- |MajorFeature| New sampling folder with `multivariate_gaussians` method to get correlated synthetic data.
 - |Feature| High-density scatterplots can be fine-tuned using `scatter_slim`, a new plotting function to reduce subsequent file image size
 - |Enhancement| `turb.read` now accepts `.pkl` files using joblib
 - |API| Added `tqdm` library as requirement